onevcat/Kingfisher/Sources/Documentation.docc/Topics/Topic_Indicator.md

 })
 ```

-The `progressBlock` will be only called if your server response contains the "Content-Length" in the header.
+The `progressBlock` is called only when the server's response includes a "Content-Length" in the header.